Evin Prison: 2000s

-2010s and 2020s
+2010–2022

-Abdolmalek Rigi, the leader of Jundullah, was executed in the prison in 2010.

-From January to May 2010, student activist Majid Tavakoli was held in Evin, primarily in solitary confinement.
+Abdolmalek Rigi, the leader of Jundullah, was executed in the prison in 2010 From January to May 2010, student activist Majid Tavakoli was held in Evin, primarily in solitary confinement.
 He began a hunger strike to protest the conditions of his imprisonment and was transferred to Gohardasht Prison in August 2010.

 Human rights blogger and U.S. National Press Club honoree Kouhyar Goudarzi served a one-year prison term in Evin in 2010 for "spreading propaganda against the regime".
-On 31 July 2011, he was rearrested, and though his current whereabouts are unconfirmed, he is believed to be held in solitary confinement in Evin.
+On 31 July 2011, he was rearrested and believed to be held in solitary confinement in Evin.

 Iranian laser physicist Omid Kokabee, who at the time of arrest was a student of University of Texas at Austin, was imprisoned at Evin in February 2011 and sentenced to 10 years of imprisonment on charges of collaboration with an enemy.

+Amir Mahdi Adib Movahed, a journalist and dissident, was arrested in March 2017 and was transferred to "Two A" ward of Evin prison.
+After four months of interrogation, he was released on bail until the end of the proceedings.
+He was arrested again in September, 2017 and was transferred to Birjand Central Prison.
+According to the judicial rulings issued by the Birjand Revolutionary Court, he was sentenced to a total of 21 years in prison on the charges of propaganda against the regime, insulting the leader of the Islamic Republic, and "disturbing the public mind".

 Majid Jamali Fashi, convicted of assassinating Iranian scientist Masoud Alimohammadi and a suspected Mossad spy, was hanged on 15 May 2012 after being convicted on 28 August 2011.